Som-Energia/somenergia-generationkwh/README.md

 for new renewable production projects.
-Investors don't get an interest rate in exchange for their investment but the right to use kWh produced in such plants at cost price, instead the price derived from the official auction.
+Investors don't get an interest rate in exchange for their investment but the right to use kWh produced in such plants at cost price, instead of the price derived from the official auction.
-Being a marginalist auction, the inclusion of expensive fossil sources into the national mix, raises the final price to be paid for every source.
+Official auction use a marginalist method so that the inclusion in the mix of expensive fossil sources, raises final prices to be paid for every source, even cheaper renewable sources.

 This package holds the business logic to handle the use rights coming from the production plants related to this campaing and